 In the frame of a public event every participant – coming from ten different countries and from Kosovo itself – presented an example of cultural or natural heritage of his country of origin.

-The project was organised by the Organization for Revitalization of Cultural Heritage in Kosovo, the Archaeological Institute of Kosovo and the Municipality of Prizren, in partnership with European Heritage Volunteers.
+The project has been organized by the Organization for Revitalization of Cultural Heritage in Kosovo, the Archaeological Institute of Kosovo and the Municipality of Prizren, in partnership with European Heritage Volunteers.